The installation described here is performed on the Ubuntu distribution

 sudo chown intrexx:intrexx upixsolr

-Modify "run as" in Solr in the "upixsolr" file:
+Modify "RUN-AS-USER" in Solr in the "upixsolr" file:

 Change user to upixsolr.service: